nisakhantalib/fyp/README.md

 **Prerequisites**
 Ensure Python 3 is installed on your machine.

-Download or clone this repository to your local machine.

 **Set Up the Environment**
 Open a terminal (Command Prompt on Windows, Terminal on macOS and Linux).

-Navigate to the project's root directory using the cd command.
-Replace <project-directory> with the path to your project directory:

-cd <project-directory>
+Change the current working directory to the location where you want the cloned directory to be made.
+Clone the repository by doing:

 **Create a virtual environment** (this keeps your dependencies organized and does not conflict with other projects):